nomanliaqatcs48/mern-boilerplate/README.md

 #### <u>For Admin Dashboard</u>
 - Setup your database configuration in .env file, Check .env.example file.
-- Type `npm run admin:migrate` to run the admin side migrations.
+- Type `npm run admin:migrate` to run the admin side migrations which can be found in server/admin directory.
 - Type `npm run admin:undo-migrate` to undo the admin side migrations.
 - Type `npm run server` to start the backend server.
 - Type `npm run admin` to start the admin template.